Financial Modeling Best Practices

 - Plan how the inputs, processing, and outputs will be laid out.

-- Try to keep your inputs in one place as possible in order to have a quick overview of all inputs and their impacts on the model.
+- Try to keep all your inputs in one place, as much as possible, in order to have a quick overview of all inputs and their impacts on the model.

 4. Protect data integrity